mikael-ros/slumper/README.md

 I will, given time, then contact the copyright holder myself and seek permission, and will respond wheter or not it got approved or not.
 If approved, I will ask you to provide the generated book.
 If the copyright holders decline, it will go in the banned books list.

 #### ‼️ Troubleshooting
 - 📤 ``"I tried to import a previously generated book, but it gave me an error"``: It is possible that the program has changed inbetween, which will unfortunately mean you have to regenerate the book.
+That, or you tried to import an invalid format.

 ---